Horticulture takes center stage in New York City

 By organizing this exposition, Mr. Koolhaas’s think tank AMO and the Guggenheim want to boost the discussion about the developments in non-urban areas.
 The exposition illustrates the important position of the countryside when it comes to the major transformations in the world.
 These transformations usually become visible in cities, but the origin of these developments mostly start in the countryside.

 The goal of Countryside - The Future is to create impact.
-The exposition itself ends in August 2020, but the effects of what will be exposed in New York will last much longer.
+The exposition itself is now extended to January 2021 but the effects of what will be exposed in New York will definitely last much longer.

 Countryside – The Future tells the story of the development of the countryside throughout the ages, using various themes.
 These themes will be visualized by connecting them to specific areas in the world.
 The horticultural sector illustrates what the future of food and food production look like.